myriadrf/LimeSDR_GW/docs/index.rst

   Refer here for detailed explanations of the FPGA gateware for each supported board, including block diagrams and module breakdowns.
 Use it when you need to learn about the internal workings or troubleshoot specific hardware interactions.

-**Building the Project** :doc:`docs/quick_start`
-  This is your go-to for instructions on compiling gateware and firmware, including required tools and board-specific steps.
-Turn to it whenever you're setting up a build environment or flashing a board.

 **LiteX Basics** :doc:`docs/litex_basics`
   Refer here for an introduction to LiteX concepts as used in LimeSDR_GW, including platforms,